 My research primarily involves PDE-constrained inverse problems in the context of paleoclimate reconstruction over ice sheets.
 We are trying to leverage the recently collected radiostratigraphy-based age layer data to constrain the paleoclimate of the ice sheet during the last 11,000 years.
 We hypothesize that a better-constrained ice sheet model can better forecast sea level rise contributions in the next century.

 I have also been exploring the utility of Explainable AI (XAI) methods such as Layerwise Relevance Propagation (LRP) and how they compare to adjoint gradients in an oceanic and glaciological context.
+Adjoint gradients can be a useful sanity check for XAI methods, helping gauge if the neural networks can accurately capture the underlying physics.

 I am a reviewer at the Journal of Open Source Software (JOSS) and the Journal of Mountain Science (JMS).
 I am passionate about Open Source Software Development and have contributed substantially to efforts to make open-source adjoint models available for data assimilation efforts of the glaciology and oceanography communities by leveraging open-source Automatic Differentiation (AD) tools.
 I am the lead developer and maintainer of the ice-sheet model adjoint SICOPOLIS-AD v2.
 We have developed an open-source adjoint for the ocean general circulation model, MITgcm-AD, which offers an alternative to a proprietary version that costs ~$14,000 per year per individual license.
 I have also developed Julia codes which interface Enzyme and MPI for glacier models and reported fundamental bugs within Enzyme.